devang-si/xleap/docs/docs/getting-started/using-js-api.md

 ---

 # Typescript/Javascript
+Here's how to integrate:

-1. go to account settings and create an API Key for CLI&nbsp; [open](http://google.com)
+1. Navigate to account settings and generate an API Key for CLI.
-2. copy the api key somewhere safe, it will be required in subsequent step
+2. Copy the API key, as it will be needed for the next step.
-3. start sending data using one of the following methods
+3. Begin sending the data through one of the available methods.

 ## Setup using typescript/javascript